Michael and B.J. left a couple of days ago and I’m thinking back on all the things we were able to accomplish with God’s help those first two weeks.

 B.J. and I landed in Port au Prince on January 23, a Thursday.
 A short time later we were in a rental car (in the haste of leaving last September, our truck was left behind) making our way southwest to the coast.
 At the same time, the first shipment of metal forms to build the marine habitats (artificial reefs) were being flown to Les Cayes from Florida by Agape Flights!

-B.J., who had helped build and install the last two marine habitats, had spent the last year spearheading an effort to get a set of steel concrete forms made by a premier high school welding class in Kentucky.
+B.J., who had helped build and install the last two marine habitats, had spent the last year spearheading an effort to get a set of steel concrete forms made by a premier welding class at Adair County High School in Columbia, Kentucky.
 His local congregation generously gave most of the funds that were needed to get them flown into Haiti!
 What a boon this will be to building the habitats!

 We had made arrangements for someone to meet the plane in Les Cayes that day, pick up the forms, and take them to the wharf to be loaded onto our Haitian fishing boat.
 Several hours later we were able to meet that boat in Les Cayes, grateful that all had gone smoothly.
 We arrived on Ile a Vache shortly before dark and were able to sort things out a bit before turning in.